isyedjr/OS-M-Mk-1/README.md

 In terms of software, at least Arduino IDE version 1.8.13 (download: https://www.arduino.cc/en/software) and Python 2.7 (download: https://www.python.org/download/releases/2.7/) are needed for smooth operation.
 These are free to install.

 ## How to Use
-View the Instructions Doc folder to download a PDF with instructions, and download software from the software folder.
+View the Instructions Doc in the Documents folder to download a PDF with instructions, and download software from the software folder.
 This is open source, so it is meant to be shared and cloned!
 Feel free to fork this repository, improve and share!

 ## Useful Files & Links
 In the Documents folder, there are some documents that are useful for designing an optical microscope with an OPU lens.
 This is most useful for anyone trying to develop their own prototype, as this provides the focal length and other properties.